samwich/100DaysOfSwiftUI/notes.md

     UserDefaults, @AppStorage
     Codable protocol
     IndexSet
+## Day 36 iExpense with new @Observable
+- Using @State with classes
+    - `@State private var = User()` looks the same as with a struct
+    - Use the`@Observable\n class User {` macro, instead of conforming to `ObservableObject` and using `@Published` on properties
+- Sharing SwiftUI state with @Observable
+    - All of the watching and reinvoking of the view is handled by  the @Observable macro, not by @State
+- Showing and hiding views
+- Deleting items using onDelete()
+- Storing user settings with UserDefaults
+- Archiving Swift objects with Codable
 ## Day 37 iExpense
 * Building a list we can delete from
     * Expenses class